-- 1. IDT's must utilize individual care SComms when communicating concerning the individual. - 2.
 Secondary Provider Agencies are still responsible for utilizing Therap to communicate with other Provider Agencies via SComm. - 3.
-SComm must be utilized when communicating with DDSD about any individual served on the DD Waiver.
+All Guardians and Individuals must have SComm included in their assigned privileges if they have a user account.
+SComm must be utilized when communicating with DDSD about any individual served on the DD Waiver. - 4.
+SComm must be utilized when communication with DDSD about any individual served on the DD Waiver.
+To coordinate and communicate securely with the IDT, it is required

-- 4. To coordinate and communicate securely with the IDT, it is required that all Therapists, Nutritionist and BSCs, and CMs) have an account in Therap and use SComm as the ONLY source for ALL future secure communication. - Non-Corporate guardians must be offered Therap accounts by primary providers.
+- that all Therapists, Nutritionist and BSCs, and CMs) have an account in Therap and use SComm as the ONLY source for ALL future secure communication. - 5.4.
+Non-Corporate guardians must be offered Therap accounts by primary providers.

 Guardians are encouraged to use SComm.
 DDSD is responsible to support access for corporate guardianship agencies.